Fentanyl Overdose Reversal Drug Stronger Than Narcan Released

 Pemberton added that substance abuse issues tend to come up during the holidays.
 “Make sure to ask questions and listen, but don’t lecture,” Pemberton said.

 The National Institute on Drug Abuse reports that opioid overdose deaths continue to rise annually—primarily with fentanyl.
-Over 107,000 people in the United States died from drug overdose in 2021, usually involving opioids.
+Over 107,000 people in the United States died from a drug overdose in 2021, usually involving opioids.
 The DEA reports more overdoses are happening as criminals mass-produce fake pills containing fentanyl that mimic other pills.

 Adamis Pharmaceuticals Corporation developed Zimhi.
 It can be used on the fly—rapidly pulling off the cap and inserting the needle into the thigh.